BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Brain Training Exercises**

+Can you exercise your brain like any other muscle to improve its performance?
+It doesn’t sound like a completely unbelievable suggestion.
+It is definitely the case, which we have all experienced, that you can train your brain to do particular tasks.
+And that training wears off over time.
+When I worked in a laboratory back in the days when pocket calculators were not common my mental arithmetic was very good.
+It started declining as soon as I got hold of a calculator.

+But the question is does exercising your brain on one task transfer to improving your performance on others?
+The analogy with muscles would suggest that it does.
+Somebody who does regular weight training would be able to cut down a tree more quickly than someone who never goes near a gym.
+Does the analogy actually work though?
+When you build muscle, you literally increase the size and efficiency of a bit of your body.
+Using your brain is more about creating connections and patterns.
+It is entirely possible that any practice you carry out to reinforce a particular set of patterns simply uses up capacity that would be better use for more practical purposes.

+This is the stage in a problem where a train Scientist will stop speculating and look at the available data.
+There is not much evidence that brain training improves performance in unrelated tasks.
+There is some.
+But not much.
+There is some support for the idea from the fact that Mental exercises do seem to help with the mitigation of dementia in old age.
+But stopping things from going wrong is very different to positively making them better.

+The brain exercise which seems to have the best supporting data when I did a very quick and not very thorough search seemed to be dual n-back.
+I thought I would give it a go.
+It turns out to be an excruciatingly difficult mind game.
+The principal behind it is forcing your brain to do two mildly difficult things at the same time.
+This turns out to be quite close to torture.

+I have to say that the effort involved in playing this game does feel like it ought to be doing some good.
+It was certainly tiring, which is the same thing you get from physical exercise.

+Trying it out didn’t help in my judging whether or not it was of any value. but he did help me come to a decision. it was a unpleasant experience.
+It was not an enjoyable fun game.
+So as the rewards of dubious but the effort is real, I’ve decided I won’t pursue this idea.

+But it does show me that there is one mental exercise which is helpful in improving performance in the real world. by forcing myself to write up this exercise, I came to what I think is the right decision much more quickly and I would’ve done without focusing my thought.
+So  while I won’t be playing any more mind games, I will carry on writing about things that matter.

 #### **Rapidly processing emails**

 The single thing I spent most of time on is my email inbox.
 I’ve made some progress to reducing this over the years.
 I make extensive use of the schedule button so I can deal with emails when it suits me rather than when they arrive.
 I also shunt emails Onto Trello if they look like they will take a lot of attention.
 And ones that can be quickly resolved I try to resolve quickly.